6 Tips: The Documents for Financing Success

 Whether you are buying your primary home or an investment property, one of the most common questions is, ‘Do we really need to provide all of these documents?’
 The short answer is, ‘Yes, all of them, with no edits’.

-We know scanning documents can be time-consuming and difficult if you do not have a proper set up for scanning documents.
-This is where a store like Staples can come in handy as you can have it done for you.
-Otherwise, investing in a multi-feed scanner + printer will be extremely useful – especially for real estate investors.
+We know document scanning can be time-consuming and difficult if you do not have a proper setup or service provider who does that for you.
+Investing in a multi-feed scanner + printer can be extremely useful – especially for real estate investors.

 Don’t try and guess which documents are important or unimportant.
 Don’t exclude pages from documents because you think they may not serve a purpose.
 If a document says there are 4 pages, ensure your scan contains all 4 pages.
 This is one of the most common problems and creates unnecessary delays.